google-cloud-nightscout/google-cloud-nightscout.github.io/docs/Scratch_VM.md

 <br/>

 You will be asked to enter a name for the new virtual machine.
-You can just press enter to approve the suggested name, or enter a name first.
+You can simply press Enter to accept the suggested name, or type your own.
 Confirm the creation of the machine.
-And your virtual machine will be created.
+Your virtual machine will then be created.

-If you experience any problems, you can proceed with our original instructions that you can find further down this page.
-But, please report the problem to us by opening a discussion [here](https://github.com/NightscoutFoundation/xDrip/discussions).
+If you experience any problems, you can follow the original manual instructions further down this page.
+However, please report any issues by opening a discussion [here](https://github.com/NightscoutFoundation/xDrip/discussions).
 <br/>

 ---

+## Manual Setup Instructions
-What follows is our previous instructions for creating the virtual machine by selecting the different options from the menus, which you can still follow if you prefer.
+What follows are the original step-by-step instructions for creating the virtual machine manually by selecting the options from the Google Cloud menus.
+You may still follow this method if you prefer.

 Go to "Compute Engine"  &#8594; "VM Instances".